fluidecho/kurunt/README.md

 Kurunt opens inputs to your data using: TCP, UDP or HTTP.

 #### Workers
 Process the messages any way you want.
 Turn structured, semi-structured or unstructured data into something that you can use.
-Some are easy like: json, msgpack - or something like regex a access_log line, filter an image, etc. It's easy to build your own workers in just a few lines of Javascript.
+Use functions, parse, regex, filter, augment, geoip, etc. Use an existing worker, or it's easy to build your own custom workers in just a few lines of Javascript.

 #### Stores
 Store your now 'schemed' messages any way you want.
 In your favorite database, filesystem, or don't store your messages but 'stream' them, stream api (default), socket.io.